garris/BackstopJS/README.md

 ### Chrome Zombies!
 Sometimes when developing scrips -- browser errors can actually cause Chrome-Headless and Chromy to loose their special connection to each other.
-If find that Chome zombies are accumulating in your ENV spacetime continuum then please follow these steps:
+If you find that Chome zombies are accumulating in your ENV spacetime continuum then please follow these steps:

    1) DONT PANIC!